Azure/aks-engine/docs/topics/features.md

 Existing subnets will need to use the Kubernetes-based Route Table so that machines can route to Kubernetes-based workloads.

-Update properties of all subnets in the existing VNET he route table resource by appending the following to subnet properties:
+Update properties of all subnets in the existing VNET route table resource by appending the following to subnet properties:

 ```json
 "routeTable": {